With all of the recent travel advisories, is Cozumel, Mexico safe for visitors?

 Don't overdo your liquor intake, because not only will your guard be lowered but you'll likely draw more attention and make yourself an easier target, too.
 Neither of these are positive when it comes to safety while you're traveling.

-Also, when I talk about not overdoing it, I also mean physically speaking.
+Also, when I talk about not overdoing it, I mean physically speaking as well.
 Cozumel is a very hot city, and even in the spring, it can be much warmer than many of us are accustomed to.

 Yeah, I get it - you want to see the sights while you're there and that means you'll be pushing it, walking a lot, in a hurry and constantly on the move.
 Just be sure to take it easy walking around out there, be sure to bring sunscreen and plenty of fluids to keep you hydrated!